JulianFrattini/gere-r3a/README.md

     3. The "Valuation Overlap v1" and "Valuation Overlap v2" contain the independent application of the valuation-exclusion (also described in the [coding guidelines](./2-data-coding/meta-model-coding-guideline.pdf)).
 3. Execute the [validity notebook](./2-data-coding/validity_valuation.ipynb) to calculate the interrater agreement on the valuation exclusion overlap.
 4. Execute the [data evaluation notebook](./2-data-coding/data-evaluation.ipynb) to confirm the descriptive statistics about the distribution of unique codes.

+### Model Creation

+In order to understand the process of creating the model of requirements-affected activities and their attributes from the list of codes, conduct the following steps:

+1. Execute the [code consolidation notebook](./3-model-construction/code-consolidation.ipynb), which visualizes the distribution of codes among the different data sources as well as the co-occurrence of activity and activity attribute as well as artifact and artifact attribute codes.
+2. Review the [code consolidation markdown file](./3-model-construction/model-consolidation.md), which describes the step-by-step process of generating a model from the codes and matrices.
+3. Inspect the [activity-attribute studies matrix](./3-model-construction/activity-attribute-studies.xlsx), which lists, which experimental studies measure which attributes of which activities.
+This guides selecting measurement instruments for requirements-affected activities.

+The [model files](./3-model-construction/models/) allow extending the graphical models further.

 ## Author and Article information